Stillpoint-Software/hyperbee.json/README.md

 ## Getting Started

-To get started with Hyperbee.Json, refer to the documentation for detailed instructions and examples.
-Install the library via NuGet:
+To get started with Hyperbee.Json, refer to the [documentation](https://stillpoint-software.github.io/hyperbee.json) for detailed instructions and examples.

-Install via NuGet:
+You can intall the library via NuGet:

 ```bash
 dotnet add package Hyperbee.Json